sustance/configs/md/test.md

 About the resilience of having multiple redundant options and fallbacks.

-Abot excaping the "walled garden" of modern devices and building what you want on finding modern low cost hardware from iot etc sources and creating your own devices with community support
+About escaping the "walled garden" of modern devices and building what you want on finding modern low cost hardware from iot etc sources and creating your own devices with community support

-Enable you to be global, outside superpower politics and communication walls It must transcend local constraints, dealing with latency, censorship, different infra.
+Enable you to be global, outside IT giants, superpower politics and communication walls, It must transcend local constraints, dealing with latency, censorship, different infrastructure.

 You must do something useful, even if that utility is simply to prove it can exist—a "canary for the open web."